bhauman/figwheel-main/docs/quick_start.md

 the next prompt asking you for more code.
 Type `Control-C` to get out of the Clojure REPL.

-If everything worked well you have successfully installed Clojure!
+If you were able to start a REPL, you have successfully installed Clojure!

+> We will use the acronym REPL frequently.
+It stands for Read Eval
+> Print Loop.

 ## Make a new directory to work in

-Make a directory for an example ClojureScript project.

-For example in `/Users/[your username]/workspace` you could create a directory called `hello-cljs`:
+Before we start working with ClojureScript, we'll make a new directory to work in.

 ```
 workspace$ mkdir hello-cljs